New South Wales Police Force strip search scandal (list of reported incidents): 2019

 February 26 – It's reported on social media that a 21-year-old performer was strip searched by police at the secret garden music festival in South-Western Sydney after an indication from a drug detection dog.
 No drugs were reportedly found during the incident and it' was alleged that after the search had been completed, a male officer had jokingly threatened to arrest the woman before laughing when she became upset.
 "Shout out to the cops at Secret Garden festival for STRIP searching my artist on her way in to perform, giving her the all clear, stopping her AGAIN to tell her they were going to be "pressing charges" then laughing & telling her to learn to take a joke when she got upset" said the woman's manager in a post uploaded to Facebook.

 The incident later formed part of a wider internal Investigation conducted by NSW Police in relation to complaints of unlawful strip searches (see Strike Force Blackford Report).
 That investigation had been overseen the Law Enforcement Conduct Commission.
 In a complaint made by the woman's parents, it was alleged that the 21-year-old had been taken into a tent and made to "pull her underpants down and bend over".
 In findings published in July 2020, police investigators found that there was "no apparent justification" for strip searching the woman, alleging that the officer who had conducted the search was under the belief "that she had been directed to search all persons upon whom the drug dogs had detected".
 When questioned about the matter, the officer claimed to have no specific recall of the incident, telling investigators that "I don't recall the female herself at all.
-I recall on the day I strip searched alot of females.
+I recall on the day I strip searched a lot of females.
 And the majority of those females I witness(ed) (sic) the drug dog indicate on".
 It was also acknowledged that after the search had been completed, a male officer had spoken to the woman, making comments to the effect that "the drug dog sat for you again, we will have to press charges", while other officers had laughed and told the 21-year-old that she should "take a joke".
 Speaking to investigators, the officer had conceded that his comments were "inappropriate and unprofessional", claiming that he was attempting to "make light of a difficult situation".
 The report found that the officer's conduct had constituted a "breach of the NSWPF Code of Conduct and Ethics".